ianbaxter/poetical/README.md

 npm install
 ```

-Start a development build of the site with:
+To start the app in development mode:
 ```
 npm run dev
 ```

+Then go to http://localhost:3000 in the browser to view the application.

 ## Deploy